 The prepare stage involves executing the initial planning and getting ready for the implementation process.
 It is the time you should allocate for finalizing plans, assigning responsible teams, and provisioning the starter system.

 Encourage your team to go through a few iterations to fine-tune the project plans and to make sure that those are aligned with respective project activities including:

 - Confirmation of project goals;

 - Clear definition of project roles and responsibilities;

-- Strong governance to steer the project.
+- Strong governance to steer the project lifecycle.

 Effective planning is the backbone of the implementation success.
-Make sure that your project plans account for the possible risks that may affect the implementation.
+Make sure your project plans account for the possible risks that may affect the implementation.

-At this stage, you should request the Starter System for the SAP S/4HANA Cloud customers and create user IDS for all the team members.
+At this stage, you should request the Starter System for the SAP S/4HANA Cloud customers and create user IDs for all the team members.
 Make sure that your team further completes the onboarding session.

-Once all the scenarios and process requirements are identified, it’s time to deploy a series of Agile sprints to configure, build and test the new integrated business and system environment.
-At this point, your team should also start loading the data into the system, outline the adoption activities and develop cutover plans.
+Once all the scenarios and process requirements are identified, it’s time to deploy a series of Agile sprints to configure, build, and test the new integrated business and system environment.
+At this point, your team should also start loading the data into the system, outline the adoption activities, and develop cutover plans.

 - Make sure that the solution process have been configured to meet your business requirements;